Spanish-based creole languages: Palenquero

 Palenquero (also Palenque) is a Spanish-based creole spoken in Colombia.

-The ethnic group which speaks this creole consisted only of 2,500 people in 1989.
+The ethnic group which speaks this creole consisted of only 2,500 people in 1989.

 It is spoken in Colombia, in the village of San Basilio de Palenque which is south and east of Cartagena, and in some neighborhoods of Barranquilla.

 The village was founded by fugitive slaves (Maroons) and Native Americans.
 Since many slaves had been only slightly exposed to contact with European people, the palenqueros spoke creole languages derived from Spanish and from their ancestral African languages.

 Spanish speakers are unable to understand Palenquero.
 There is some influence from the Kongo language of the Democratic Republic of Congo.
 In 1998, only 10% of the population younger than 25 spoke Palenquero.
 It is most commonly spoken by the elderly.

 For more information see the Ethnologue Report on Palenquero.